foundata/guidelines/shell-scripting-style-guide.md

 The [`shell-boilerplate.sh`](./shell-boilerplate.sh) file provides a starting point for new scripts.
 It includes environment setup, utility functions, and a structured `main()` pattern that follows this style guide.

-The code between the `--- BOILERPLATE START|END v<version> ---` markers is designed as a minimal inline library to be used across all our scripts.
+The code between the `--- BOILERPLATE START|END v<version> ---` markers is a menu, not a mandate: copy in only the parts a script needs.
 It provides:

 - Consistent environment setup (`PATH` fallback, locale probe with `LC_ALL` fallback, `set -u`, `pipefail` disabled).
 - ANSI formatting codes respecting [`NO_COLOR`](https://no-color.org/).